onefoursix/cm-api-flume-example/README.md

 - cluster_name
 - flume_service_name

+The Cloudera Manager login needs to have at least "Configurator" role to modify the Agent's configuration

 Execute the set-agent-config.py script passing it the Agent name and the configuration file.
 For example

     ./set-agent-config.py agent0 ../flume-conf/agent0-flume.conf